cbohnert67/lioua--datascience/content/learn-it-yourself/roadmap.md

 In this phase, resourcefulness equips you with the adaptability and resilience needed to navigate the twists and turns of independent learning.
 Embracing mistakes, seeking help when necessary, and exploring alternative resources expand your toolkit for overcoming challenges and reaching your learning objectives.

 ## VI.
-Self-Motivation and Discipline:
+Self-Motivation and Discipline

 Self-motivation and discipline are the driving forces behind successful independent learning.
 This phase explores three essential aspects: